mdasifahamed/Django-Project-Simple_Student_Info_Management_System-/README.md

-# Run The The Programe Follow
+#To Run The Programe Follow Below Steps

 1. Download The Folder
 2. Create Virtual Environment Of Python In a Folder